raster/mfo-static-website/pages/volunteer.md

     url:
 ---

+# Thanks for Volunteering for Maker Faire Orlando 2021
+The event is now underway and we have closed volunteer registration.
+If you've already registered and have questions, please email us at <volunteers@themakereffect.org>

+{%comment%}
 # We Need You!
 Volunteering at Maker Faire Orlando is a great way to give back to your local community AND to attend the event without needing to buy a ticket!